What is a retirement calculator?

-What they
+What they do

 A retirement calculator is a tool that estimates whether your money will last through retirement.
 At the most basic level, you put in a savings balance, an expected return, and annual spending, and it tells you how many years the money lasts.
 That's useful, but it's also a simplified model of a complex reality.

-The better question isn't whether a calculator exists — it's whether the one you're using captures enough of your actual situation to give you a meaningful answer.
+The better question isn't whether a calculator exists: it's whether the one you're using captures enough of your actual situation to give you a meaningful answer.
 A calculator that ignores taxes, Social Security timing, inflation, and account type is really just doing arithmetic on a spreadsheet.
 A real projection tool models the year-by-year interaction between all of those factors.

-Two types of
+Two types of tools

 Most retirement calculators fall into one of two categories: estimators and projection engines.